Title Page For A Research Paper

 • The title should give readers an idea of the breadth and depth of your study.

-• For example, if your research focuses on a specific population or geographic area, include that information in the title.
+• As an example, if your research focuses on a specific population or geographic area, include that information in the title.

 • Consider Your Audience: